On approval of the rules for the organisation and conduct of internal and external quality reviews of health services (care)

 3

-Rate of recovered women with extragenital pathology among women of fertile age
+Indicator of women with extragenital pathology who improved health among women of fertile age

-Proportion (%) of healthy women of childbearing age per total number of women of childbearing age in the assigned population
+Share (%) of health-improved women of fertile age in the total number of women of fertile age in the attached population

 Quarterly